FioCode/HonefiDrops/README.md

 We have implemented a real-time price display (chart and other elements that contain the price of) for auctions (tokens and nft) by using WebSockets, which are currently publicly available - **wss://api.honefi.app/socket/$**.
 You can check the charts in real time on any active dropbox - https://honefi.app/drops or https://honefi.app/tokens

 We have launched a WAX node for our platform, RPC at the moment - https://wax.honefi.app/.
-We actively use the node to get all the necessary data for the platform
+We actively use the node to get all the necessary data for the platform.

+We moved the platform to the main network and also added support for testnet.
+Currently WAX mainnet is located at https://honefi.app/, WAX testnet at https://wax-test.honefi.app/.